JoHoop/studip-dark-mode/README.md

 ### Manually load extension into Chrome

-1. Clone or download this repository to your machine
+1. Clone or download this repository to your machine.
-2. Open up `chrome://extensions/` in your browser
+2. Open up `chrome://extensions/` in your browser.
-3. Enable `Developer mode` in the top right
+3. Enable `Developer mode` in the top right.
-4. Click `Load unpacked extension` in the top left
+4. Click `Load unpacked extension` in the top left.
-5. Select the `chrome-extension` folder from this repository
+5. Select the `chrome-extension` folder from this repository.

 or

 ### Manually load extension into Safari

-1. Clone or download this repository to your machine
+1. Clone or download this repository to your machine.
-2. Double click the `studip-dark-mode.app` from the `safari-extension` folder
+2. Double click the `studip-dark-mode.app` from the `safari-extension` folder.
 3. Open Safari and choose `Safari > Preferences > Advanced` and then select the `Show Develop menu in menu bar` checkbox.
 4. Choose `Develop > Allow Unsigned Extensions`.
 This will be reset when you quit Safari; you must set it again the next time Safari is launched.
 5. Select the Extensions tab and enable `StupID Dark Mode` by selecting the checkbox.
+6. Click on the extension in the menu bar and allow forever.

 ![Screenshot](/demo.png)